dyninst/dyninst/docs/dyninstAPI/developer/dynProcess.h.rst

   .. cpp:function:: std::vector<func_instance *> pcsToFuncs(std::vector<Frame> stackWalk)
   .. cpp:function:: virtual bool hasBeenBound(const SymtabAPI::relocationEntry &entry, func_instance *&target_pdf, Address base_addr)

-    architecture-specific.
-Only implemented on x86

-    Checks if the runtime linker has bound the function symbol corresponding to the relocation entry in at the address specified by entry and base_addr.
+    Architecture-specific check if the runtime linker has bound the function symbol corresponding to the relocation entry in at the address specified by entry and base_addr.

     If it has been bound, then the callee function is returned in "target_pdf", else it returns false.

+    .. warning:: Only implemented on x86

   ......